Electric vehicles (EVs) are significantly quieter than traditional combustion engine vehicles, which makes them an environmentally friendly option.

 Unlike traditional combustion engine vehicles, electric vehicles are almost completely quiet.
-The main reason is that EVs don’t require mechanical valves, fans or gears.
-Nevertheless, whether a car is powered by petrol or electricity, a vehicle still has motion which creates noise.
-Therefore the short answer is yes compared to combustion engine vehicles, electric cars are quiet.
+The main reason is that electric cars don’t require mechanical valves, fans or gears.
+However, whether a car runs on petrol or electricity, motion generates noise.
+Therefore, the simple answer is yes: compared to combustion engine vehicles, electric cars are quiet.
 However, they are not completely quiet.

 Where does the noise come from?